-This individual will be a primary contact for local research studies.
-The individual will work directly with the Indiana University Genetics Biobank staff.
-This individual will assist the Principal Investigator in the conduct and implementation of genetic research study which includes data collection, quality assurance and/or monitoring; protection of subjects and subject's rights through IRB regulations; generation of required documentation; education of health professionals, patients and/or families in regard to the clinical study and participation in research program audits.
-In addition, this individual will prepare study progress reports and present information to the study sponsor and PIs of study sites.
-This individual will work directly with study participants to determine subject eligibility and obtain consent; educate participant on disease and study protocol; maintain current scientific knowledge of biospecimen collection and uses.
+Assist the Principal Investigator in the conduct and implementation of an NIH funded genetic research study which includes data collection, analysis, quality assurance and/or monitoring; protection of subjects and subject's rights through IRB regulations; development/maintenance of Informed Consent forms and other IRB documentation; generation of required documentation; education of health professionals, patients and/or families in regard to the clinical trial and participation in research program audits.

 Working Conditions / Demands